Logo

 Diet plans

-Onix implemented a meal plan generator using a consumer’s goals and data in JSA and another fitness app for the same client.
+Onix implemented a meal plan generator using a consumer’s goals and data in James Smith Academy and another fitness app for the same client.

 The more personalized experience you can offer, the better.
 If users have a dietitian’s or doctor’s prescription, it would be useful to enable them to manage their diet plans accordingly.
 Users may also appreciate functions for food supplement intake.